100/50 Journey landscape

 Done

-A running log of the bigger things I finish each week on my way toward the 100.
+A running log of the bigger things I finish each week on my way towards the 100.
 Grouped by five-year periods, then years, months, and weeks, so the whole 50-year journey stays easy to read.

 2026 – 2030